Hi Everyone,

 Best viewing will be from a dark location after midnight.
 Meteors will radiate from the constellation Gemini, but can appear anywhere in the sky.

 Best viewing will be just after midnight from a dark location far away from city lights.
-Meteors will radiate from the constellation Ursa Minor, but can appear anywhere in the sky.
+Meteors will radiate from the constellation Ursa Minor, The Little Dipper, but can appear anywhere in the sky.

 Looking towards the sky, the stars of Winter have begun drifting into the night sky.
 Low in the southern sky is the bright star Fomalhaut.